apache/activemq-artemis/docs/user-manual/en/address-model.md

 `management-message-attribute-size-limit` is the number of bytes collected from the message for browse.
-This is relevant for the `browse and list` management methods exposed on the queue control. messages longer than this value appear truncated.
+This is relevant for the `browse and list` management methods exposed on the queue control.
+Message attributes longer than this value appear truncated.
 Default is `256`.
 Use `-1` to switch this limit off.
 Note that memory needs to be allocated for all messages that are visible at a given moment.
 Setting this value too high may impact the browser stability due to the large amount of memory that may be required to browse through many messages.